MHCommunity/mhbasics/novice-to-grandmaster/journeyman.md

 ### Chapter 5

-Use the best weapon you have (which can be NVMRC Forcefield Trap or Shrink Ray Trap), Dehydration Base and Brie Cheese.
+Use the best weapon you have, which should at least be the Swiss Army Mouse Trap, Dehydration Base and Brie Cheese.

+You can also consider donating for Shrink Ray Trap and it will replace a lot of Physical Traps upgrades till you are a Legendary.
+However, don’t buy it from Marketplace.

 Buy Charm Conduit from Mountain Charm Shoppe.
 This allows you to equip Charms, a consumable that can boost trap stats and change area behaviour.